 The drain plug

 This is the top, visible part of the drain system.
 The drain plug holds the sink pop-up stopper that fits into the drain opening you see at the bottom of your sink.
 The drain plug is attached to a plastic tube inserted into the drain system to allow water to pass through from the sink.
 It is rare to find drainage problems in the drain plug.
 However uncontrolled use and dumping of material such as hair can lead to clogging of the drain plug.
-You can solve this problem by getting rid of the clog to allow the water to flow freely into the drain trap.
+You can solve this problem by getting rid of the clog to allow the water to flow freely into the drain trap (learn more about drain traps here).

 The P-trap lies beneath the sink and connects to the drain plug.
 This is the curved part of the drainage system.
 It gets its name from the shape of the curve (shaped like the alphabet letter ‘P’).
 The purpose of this section is to hold still water.
 This standing water seals the drainage system and prevents sewer gases from rising and finding their way back into your home.
 Once water passes the p-trap, it flows into the drainage pipes and the sewer system.